doughmination/doughmination/README.md

 Hi, I'm Clove!
 I'm a 22-year-old transfeminine developer with 9 years of programming experience.

-I am the Owner and Maintainer of [JPML](https://github.com/jpml-lang), the new language for storing data easy, without having to write scripts to view the data
+I am the Owner and Maintainer of [JPML](https://github.com/jpml-lang), a simple, human-editable data format combining TOML-style sections with JSON-style nesting.

 I enjoy building both open and closed-source projects, experimenting with new ideas, and creating tools that are useful to myself and the communities I'm part of.